ovasclub/PHP-Fusion-Themes/README.md

 ## Don't edit Copyright!
 This text must be in a visible place: `© YEAR Created by RobiNN` - with "RobiNN" linking to my GitHub (https://github.com/RobiNN1)

-#### Not all themes are fully compatible with older PHP-Fusion releases.
+#### Not all themes are fully compatible with older PHPFusion releases.

 - ### Themes:
     - [Atom9](themes/Atom9)